Quick Start Reference Guide

 RunID and Interface Config

 A large array of functionality is provided by WEPPcloud through the use of interface configurations.
-Each interface has a configuration file (“config file”) that can specify specific boundaries for the interface as well as specific datasets and processing for the interface.
+Each interface has a configuration file (“config file”) that specifies datasets and parameters for specific locations or models.
 The config is specified after the RunID in the URL.
 In the image below it is underlined in blue.
-The “0” config is for the US (Most of the config names are more meaningful).
+The “disturbed9002” config is for the US.

 Selecting Map Extent